When transferring funds from one institution to another, there are three different options to choose from:

 - When you create your in-kind transfer request, you have the option to not sell your holdings and schedule a conversation with our portfolio managers to let us know how to manage your holdings.
 If your preference is to not sell, we will hold any assets with a Deferred Sales Charge or a significant Capital Gain or Loss (in a taxable account ONLY) you've asked us not to sell, however, we will not monitor or trade these assets with the rest of your portfolio.
 Unfortunately by not selling, many of Wealthsimple's benefits such as portfolio rebalancing and tax-loss harvesting will not be supported for these assets either.

 We know this stuff is a little complicated.
-If you have questions about transferring funds (or anything else) please create a request and a Relationship Manager will assist.
+If you have questions about transferring funds (or anything else) please create a request and our Client Success Team will assist.